Boris (band): History

 Boris focus a lot of their time on touring.
 In an interview, Atsuo said:

 Boris received additional international exposure when they opened for Nine Inch Nails on part of the 2008 segment of the Lights in the Sky tour.
 From 2011 to 2017, they released several albums on Sargent House Records, and continue to reissue previous albums in new formats.
 In 2017, the band's 25th anniversary, they considered retirement after one final album.
 However, a successful songwriting and recording process for that album, Dear, encouraged the band to continue.
 While self-isolating during the COVID-19 pandemic, Boris self-released the rock-oriented album NO and the ambient album W, with the two constituting a project called NOW.
-Their third album titled Heavy Rocks, featuring explorations of hard rock and heavy metal sounds, was released in August 2022.
-During an American tour to support the album, drummer Atsuo adopted the role of frontman (which he had rarely done since the 1990s), performing most lead vocals, while Mike Engle of the band Crawl performed as guest drummer.
+The third volume in the album series Heavy Rocks, featuring explorations of hard rock and heavy metal sounds, was released in August 2022.
+During an American tour to support the album, drummer Atsuo returned to the role of frontman (which he had had not done since the 1990s), performing most lead vocals, while Mike Engle of the band Crawl performed as guest drummer.
 In December 2022, Boris released their third studio album of the year, Fade, which focuses on drone metal and appeared with no prior notice.